European integration: European Security Treaty

 In 2008, Russian President Dmitry Medvedev announced a new concept for Russian foreign politics and called for the creation of a common space in Euro-Atlantic and Eurasia area "from Vancouver to Vladivostok".
 On 5 June 2009 in Berlin he proposed a new all-European pact for security that would include all European, CIS countries and the United States.
 On 29 November 2009 a draft version of the European Security Treaty appeared.
 French president Sarkozy spoke positively about Medvedev's ideas and called for closer security and economic relation between Europe and Russia.

 Common space from Lisbon to Vladivostok

 Russian Prime Minister Vladimir Putin in a German newspaper in 2010 called for common economic space, free-trade area or more advanced economic integration, stretching from Lisbon to Vladivostok.
 He also said it is quite possible Russia could join the eurozone one day.
-French president Nicolas Sarkozy in 2010 said he believes in 10 or 15 years there will be common economic space between EU and Russia with visa-free regime and general concept of security.
+French president Nicolas Sarkozy in 2010 said he believed in 10 or 15 years there will be common economic space between EU and Russia with visa-free regime and general concept of security.

-Russian economic policy is self-sufficiency and economic security.
-Russia is unable to compete with the EU economy, so integration might be at the cost of its own political and socio-economic stability.
+Instead Russia has chosen economic policy of self-sufficiency and economic autarky.
+Russia has been unable to compete with the EU economy, so integration might be at the cost of its own political and socio-economic stability.